jmd-dk/concept/README.md

 without the need of cythonization, C compilation and linking.

 #### Dependencies
+The code should be able to compile and run on any POSIX system with GCC and GNU make.
 The code has the following non-standard but open source dependencies:
 - The **GSL** library.
 - An **MPI3** implementation (e.g. Open MPI).